RealDotNetDave/dotNetTips.Spargine/source/5/dotNetTips.Spargine.5.Tester/README.md

-# dotNetTips.Utility.Standard.Tester
+﻿# dotNetTips.Spargine.Tester

 ![dotNetTips.com](https://dotnettips.files.wordpress.com/2018/03/cropped-rtw-dotnettips-com-logo05x1.png)
-This repository is for the dotNetTips.Utility.Standard.Tester code for .NET Standard.
+This repository is for the dotNetTips.Spargine.Tester code for .NET 5+.

 Much of this code is documented on <a href="https://dotnettips.wordpress.com/tag/dotnettips-utility/" target="_blank">dotNetTips.com</a>.